 CFGC is in the process of completing the online applications for these scholarships.
 Please call 724-627-2010 or email firstname.lastname@example.org for more information on how to apply for the Scholarships for Adult or Non-Traditional Students.

 Free Application for Federal Student Aid (FAFSA) and Student Aid Report (SAR)

 It is highly recommended that all scholarship applicants complete the Free Application for Federal Student Aid (FAFSA) form to assist in matching you with additional sources of financial aid.
 This form can be completed as soon as January 1st of the year you plan to attend college.
 You can go back to your FAFSA to check status, make corrections to a processed FAFSA and get other information should your circumstances change.
 Four to six weeks after submitting your FAFSA, you will receive a Student Aid Report (SAR) which summarizes the information you reported.

 Most CFGC scholarships require a copy of your SAR to be included with your application.
 Applications missing your SAR or other supporting documents will not be considered so please plan ahead!
 View a FAFSA SAR example.

 Visit Education Planner from American Educational Services for help in planning for college.
 Education Planner is your one-stop career and college planning site.
 It has the information you need to research careers, choose a post-secondary school, apply online, and find ways to finance your education.

-Students receiving a scholarship from the Community Foundation of Greene County may also be eligible for a matching grant from the PATH Program.
+Students receiving a scholarship from the Community Foundation of Greene County may also be eligible for a matching grant from the PATH Program (determined by PHEAA.)